Stratio/spark-rabbitmq/README.md

 This receiver has optimized the RDD functions count and countAprox.

-Each executor has one pool of connections and are reused on each streaming batch window in order to have better performance.
-The actual kafka direct approach implemented by Spark does not have one pull of connections, this provoke that on each iteration, the RDDs create a new kafka connection.
+Each executor has one connection pool and are reused on each streaming batch window in order to have better performance.
+The actual kafka direct approach implemented by Spark does not have one connection pool, this provoke that on each iteration, the RDDs create a new kafka connection.

 This consumer has a limitation, the minimum storage level selected for this RabbitMQDStream is MEMORY_ONLY, the user